 The Broken Arm opened in February 2013, so-called in homage of the Marcel Duchamp artwork depicting a snow shovel hanging from a ceiling with the words ‘in advance of the broken arm’ – illustrating the blurred line between art and life.
 Set across 200 square meters of a sandstone Haussmann city block, this Parisian destination sits opposite the Square de Temple in the upper Le Marais – the medieval district that is home to Paris’ most ancient buildings and the 13th Century Pletzel, or Jewish quarter.
 Its founders, Romain Joste, Anaïs Lafarge and Guillaume Steinmetz were previously collaborators at the online magazine Des Jeunes Gens Modernes before switching allegiances to a brick and mortar experience.
 The trio, Lafarge having been a consultant, Steinmetz the assistant of luxury goods magnate Jean-Jacques Picart and Joste cutting his teeth at an art gallery, immediately shared a common love for an aesthetic that sees clothing as a thread connecting music, art and cuisine.

 Unlike London’s Machine-A, who follow a vocation of supporting young talent, they have a wardrobe approach.
 They don’t support a label if they don’t bring an entire wardrobe.
 They would never buy a brand if they only do coats.
-They want a balance on each rack.
-The boutique stocks only around 40 labels at a time, including the likes of Raf Simons, Comme Des Garçons and Marine Serre (who they spotted at their LaChambre graduation show in Brussels, offering her a full window during Paris Fashion Week), as well as labels such as Jacquemus and Prada, creating a rounded experience of international luxury.
+The boutique stocks only around 40 labels at a time.
+Including the likes of Raf Simons, Comme Des Garçons and Marine Serre (who they spotted at their LaChambre graduation show in Brussels, offering her a full window during Paris Fashion Week), as well as labels such as Jacquemus and Prada.
+Creating a rounded experience of international luxury.

 12 Rue Perrée